EDF-Lab/TAeZoSysPro/README.md

 - Management of transport and diffusion equations via Partial Derivative Equations rather than connection between multiple components

-# Changes in version master
+# Changes in version 3.1
 1-Minor corrections:
 	- polynomialFlow: correction required to work with the version 1.16 of openModelica
 	- gasConstant_X of the air Air_H2 media: correction in its declaration